ellis/OnTopOfThings/Notes.md

 * operation
 * parameters

 Stages/review-horizons may need to have its own table, or the stages should be items.
-They should be ordered and some should even have a quantitative value (e.g. number of days or months)
+They should be ordered and some should even have a quantitative value (e.g. number of days or months).

+This may all become much more complicated for collaboration with teams.
+For example, what if multiple people enter time estimates for a task, and we want to see them all.
+Or if multiple people work on a task, and we want to track work time per user.
+One possibility would be to make the Item table very minimal, with just id, uuid, type.
+Complex pProperties could then hold the uuid value for other items.
+Time logs could then be items of type "timelog" with a property "parentUuid" that references the parent item.

 ## Command Records